ogershony/Team-Settings/README.md

 This provides an in-depth guide on how to access my program and use it.
 If you have any problems please put it in the comments section on the video.
+¡Warning!
+Please do this on an alternate account.